 Most local medical group practices in our area are staffed with social workers and other individuals who can help you start your advance care planning journey.

-If you have any questions about this process, please feel free to call CVHHH at 802-224-2215.
+If you have any questions about the advance-care plan process, please feel free to call CVHHH at 802-224-2215.
 We are here to help and will connect you with the right resource.